1-2-3-team/Distributed-Computing-Project/README.md

 ## Methodology

-The proyect is a program that analyses a word in n (a number) of tweets using [TextBlop](https://medium.com/red-buffer/sentiment-analysis-let-textblob-do-all-the-work-9927d803d137) and it returns if the tweet is strongly postitive, weakly positive, positive, neutral, weakly negative, negative or strongly negative.
+We create a program that calcultates the slant of a tweet through [TextBlop](https://medium.com/red-buffer/sentiment-analysis-let-textblob-do-all-the-work-9927d803d137), it provides us numeric values for polarity and subjectivity and it returns if the tweet is strongly postitive, weakly positive, positive, neutral, weakly negative, negative or strongly negative.

 ## Results